Kafka Client Application

 Apicurio Registry supports both OAuth and BASIC auth at the same time. a custom authentication handler has been implemented to use OAuth Client Credentials flow to support BASIC auth.
 In other words, the client can provide BASIC auth credentials, and the server-side custom handler will extract the username/password and then use OAuth Client Credentials flow against the Keycloak server to obtain an access token.
 Once that is done, everything else works the same as if the client had provided an OAuth bearer token to begin with.

-Visit official document for detailed information on how to configure Kafka SerDes in your producer and consumer Java client applications.
+Visit for detailed information on how to configure Kafka SerDes in your producer and consumer Java client applications.

-We're going to use this example application for demostration.
-Visit Apicurio Registry Example Applications repository for more Java example applications.
+We're going to use for demostration.
+Visit for more Java example applications.

-Based on the authentication mechanism you're using for Service Registry, you need to update the example application code when creating Kaka Producer and Consumer object as the snippets below.
+Based on the authentication mechanism you're using for Service Registry, you need to update the when creating Kaka and object as the snippets below.

 Basic Authentication configuration